By Ginevra Liptan, MD

 Turmeric roots are dried and ground into a spicy orange powder that has been used as an anti-inflammatory and pain reliever for hundreds of years in India.
 More recently researchers have called curcumin, the active ingredient in turmeric, the “herbal ibuprofen.”
 One study found that curcumin was actually more effective at reducing pain and swelling in arthritic joints than anti-inflammatory medications.

 While adding turmeric as a spice to foods tastes good, it has to be eaten in pretty large quantities to get a medicinal effect, as our gut does not absorb it well.
 The maximum pain relief effects are usually found with supplements that contain curcumin optimized for absorption (such as curcumin phosphatidylcholine complex).
+I like Meriva by Thorne Research, typical dosage of 500-1000mg twice daily.
 Although curcumin is much safer than anti-inflammatory medications, it does have some mild blood-thinning effects, so make sure to ask your health care provider before starting supplementation.

 Rub this where it hurts